omniupdate/example-code-table-transformations/readme.md

+***The included source code, service and information is provided as is, and OmniUpdate makes no promises or guarantees about its use or misuse.
+The source code provided is recommended for advanced users and may not be compatible with all implementations of OU Campus.***

 # Table Transformations

 This package contains all the basic code that is needed to get started using Table Transformation snippets on your site.
 All of the HTML structures presented in these snippets is based upon Bootstrap, though the XSL can be modified to allow for other custom outputs.